A Diamond Heist and More Thrilling Diamond Moments from Cannes Film Festival

 Diamond Heists at the Carlton Cannes Hotel

-Two of the highest value heists in real life have coincidentally taken place at the Carlton Cannes Hotel, the same location for Alfred Hitchcock’s To Catch a Theif, starring Cary Grant and Grace Kelly which romanticized diamond heists and was set in the Carlton Hotel.
+Two of the highest value diamond heists in real life have coincidentally taken place at the Carlton Cannes Hotel, the same location for Alfred Hitchcock’s To Catch a Thief, starring Cary Grant and Grace Kelly which romanticized diamond heists and was set in the Carlton Hotel.

 In 1994, the hotel’s jewelry store was stormed by masked men armed with machine guns who made off with $77 million in diamonds.
 Luckily no one was hurt as it was found out later that their machine guns were loaded with harmless blanks.
 The thieves were never caught, and the diamonds were never recovered.

-The spectacular theft, which police called “absolutely incredible,” raised suspicion that it was perpetrated by the notorious jewel thief gang dubbed “The Pink Panthers.”
+The spectacular theft behind this diamond heist, which police called “absolutely incredible,” raised suspicion that it was perpetrated by the notorious jewel thief gang dubbed “The Pink Panthers.”
 Only days before, two prison breakouts freed three critical members of the gang that police estimate to be responsible for more than $400 million in jewel theft in the last couple of decades.

 Kate Moss’s Antique Earrings